Yes! Mount Hermon provides Airport Shuttle service for its writers.

 Don’t bother lugging a print-out of your complete manuscript in the hopes that an agent or acquisitions editor (or even a freelance editor) will take it on the spot.
 Everyone has limited luggage space!
 A one-sheet, mini-proposal, or a few sample pages will be sufficient.
 If a faculty member wants more, he or she will request that you email it after the conference.

-Fragrances (including scented lotions), due to allergies and sensitivities.
-No smoking (tobacco or e-cigarettes/vaping) for the same reason.
+Fragrances.
+Please do not bring perfume, cologne, scented lotions, etc. Since many people have allergies or sensitivities to various smells, we have a fragrance-free policy.
+Please note that this applies to cigarettes (tobacco or vape/electronic) as well.
+All of our housing is smoke-free.
 Since both perfumes and smoke can linger on your clothing and in your hair, causing potential discomfort for others, please refrain from those things throughout your time at the conference (including transportation from and to the airport).

 A hard-and-fast agenda of what you expect to get out of attending this conference.
 You may not be able to meet with the faculty members of your choice.
 The agents you speak with might not fall in love with your concept or your writing.
 The publishers you talk to may not see a way that your project fits into their plans.
 Come with a heart and mind that are open to whatever God has in store for you this week.